-- 3.6.1 The Prudential Code for Capital Finance in Local Authorities which was updated in 2011 was approved by Full Council on 26 February 2013 (Minute A31/13).
-It serves as a professional code of practice to support local authorities in complying with Part 1 of the Local Government Act 2003.
-The Code required the continual monitoring of the Prudential Indicators set by the Council. - 3.6.2 The purpose of the Prudential Indicators set is to contain the activity of the treasury function within certain limits, thereby reducing the risk or likelihood of an adverse movement in interest rates or borrowing decisions impacting negatively on the Council's overall financial position. - 3.6.3 The Prudential Indicators set by this Authority for 2013/14 and the actual outturn figures are detailed in Appendix D.
+- 3.6.1 The Prudential Code for Capital Finance in Local Authorities serves as a professional code of practice to support local authorities in complying with Part 1 of the Local Government Act 2003.
+The Code required the continual monitoring of the Prudential Indicators set by the Council. - 3.6.2 The purpose of the Prudential Indicators set is to contain the activity of the treasury function within certain limits, thereby reducing the risk or likelihood of an adverse movement in interest rates or borrowing decisions impacting negatively on the Council's overall financial position. - 3.6.3 The Prudential Indicators set by this Authority for 2014/15 and the actual outturn figures are detailed in Appendix D.